Test in a live environment

 Introduce a button on your form labeled "Convert to PDF."
 This button will be the trigger for users to convert the currently viewed web page into a PDF document using IronPDF.

-To Integrate IronPDF into your WebView2 project using the NuGet Package manager, follow these steps:
+To integrate IronPDF into your WebView2 project using the NuGet Package manager, follow these steps:

-If you want to include IronPDF in your project via Package manager console, then execute the following command in Package Manager Console:
+If you want to include IronPDF in your project via Package manager console, then execute the following command in the Package Manager Console:

 Install-Package IronPdf